 The Company maintains a 100% interest in the Mel diamond project.
 The project consists of approximately 56,075 hectares on the Melville Peninsula, Nunavut, approximately 140 km south of the community of Sanirajaq (formerly Hall Beach) and 210 km northeast of the community of Naujaat.
-The property is located within 18 km of tidewater and hosts several well defined kimberlite indicator mineral (KIM) trains.
-On October 16, 2017, the Company announced the prospecting discovery of the diamondiferous ML8 kimberlite near the up-ice termination of the northernmost KIM train.

-During the year ended April 30, 2019 the Company completed the first ever exploration drilling of this new kimberlite field as well as work focused on the generation of new targets through till sampling and geophysical surveys.
-Six holes (787.5m) were drilled with kimberlite intersected in five holes testing the ML8 and ML345 targets.
-Details of the 2018 drill program and its results can be found in the Company's Management Discussion and Analysis for the Year ended April 30, 2019.
+The property is located within 18 km of tidewater and hosts two known kimberlite occurrences and several well defined kimberlite indicator mineral (KIM) trains.
+The two kimberlites were discovered in 2017 and 2018 near the up-ice termination of KIM train in the northern part of the property.
+The ML8 and ML345 kimberlites were drilled as part of a six hole drilling program during the summer of 2018.
+The ML8 kimberlite is significantly diamondiferous, with 77 diamonds recovered from 294.7 kg of kimberlite, including 4 diamonds larger than 0.85mm.
+More complete details and results of the 2018 program can be found in the Company's Management Discussion and Analysis for the Year ended April 30, 2019.